alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-15-adventures-in-the-terraform-dsl-part-vi-towards-a-unit-testing-framework.md

 ### Some test cases

-So before I show any actual test code I'd like to discuss the module's features and think through what I'd like to actually test.
+So before I show any actual test code I'd like to think through what I'd like to actually test.

 - The module accepts an input `var.instance_count`.
     * I would expect nothing to be created if this is variable is set to 0.